LightningJason/SC2001-SCS1-Group-7/README.md

 # Project 1: Integration of Mergesort & Insertion Sort

 # Steps on what to do
 - Draft basic hybrid code!
+(DONE)
-- Figure out what data to collect
+- Figure out what data to collect: Just need get at least up to 15million, because the qn require us to compare against merge sort for 15 million integers
 - Draft code to get that data
 - Plot graph
 - Figure out time complexities